 I've been a little quiet recently, both on the blog front, and the social media front.
-Part of that has been because I'm working behind the scenes to launch the Living Creatively Members' Club, but part of it has also been because I've been human.
+Part of that has been because I'm working behind the scenes to launch what I hope will be the next stage of my business, but part of it has also been because I've been human.
 And oddly enough, both of those things go hand in hand.

 We live and breathe social media these days.
 I'm guilty of it myself, losing hours of my day just scrolling mindlessly through Instagram feeds, Facebook posts, and making faces with Snapchat filters (most of which I just save to my phone because they're hilarious).
 Social media is a great connector, but also a colossal distractor- especially if you're running a business.
 And throw in the newly coined 'impostor syndrome' that is popping up here and there, and you find yourself lost inside a world that looks more exciting, more glamorous, and more successful than your own.
 And it can be soul crushing.

 Add to it the attempt to build and run your own business.
 Many, like me, are one-man-bands, learning and managing every aspect that a bigger business has scores of people to do for them- admin, marketing, finance, customer service, production, inventory, emails.
 It is overwhelming- no matter what stage of business you are at.
 When you're brand new, you've got no idea if you're doing it right.
 If you're succeeding and a few years in, and your diary is full to the brim, you're trying to manage everyone's expectations all at once.
 It is overpowering.
 If you've reached a crossroads, and you're not too sure what's next, and everything slows to a halt, it's daunting and scary, and full of doubts and fears.